TheTomCanuck/streaming-source-search-plugin/README.md

 # Streaming Source Search Plugin

-**This project is not affiliated with, endorsed by, or associated with OBS Studio or the OBS Project in any way.
+**This project is not affiliated with, endorsed by, or associated with OBS Studio, the OBS Project or Atrium in any way.
 This is an independent third-party plugin.**

 A plugin for OBS Studio that adds a searchable source browser dock.
 Search across all sources including Vertical Canvas scenes, with filtering by source type.
 Includes support for [Atrium Vertical Canvas](https://github.com/Aitum/obs-vertical-canvas)